frequency-chain/frequency/designdocs/capacity.md

 2. At the start of an Epoch Period, `CurrentEpoch` storage is increased by 1.
 3. At the start of an Epoch Period, calculate the next epoch length.
 4. At the start of a new block, `CurrentBlockUsedCapacity` storage is reset.
-5. At the start of a new block, `CurrentEpochUsedCapacity` storage is incremented with the total Capacity used in the previous block.
+5. At the start of a new block, `CurrentEpochUsedCapacity` storage is incremented with the total Capacity used in the previous block. _(Not yet implemented)_

 **Create a new Epoch based on the moving average of used Capacity**